AYUSH-FX/SPOTILYTICS/README.md

 ﻿# SPOTILYTICS
-Here’s a description you could use for your GitHub project:

 Billboard Hot 100 Playlist Creator

 A Python project that scrapes Billboard’s Hot 100 chart for any specified year and date, then automatically creates a playlist in Spotify with the songs from that chart.
 This project combines web scraping and API integration to deliver a personalized throwback experience, recreating the top hits of any chosen date.